jonathansillito/open-source-project-course/modules/collaborative/README.md

 * Pull request: [Support cause: in Thread#raise and Fiber#raise](https://github.com/ruby/ruby/pull/13967)
 * Reported as bug: https://bugs.ruby-lang.org/issues/21360 and the related: https://bugs.ruby-lang.org/issues/21359 (which @matz commented on)
-* Discussed and approved here https://github.com/ruby/dev-meeting-log/blob/master/2025/DevMeeting-2025-07-10.md#bug-21360-inconsistent-support-for-exceptioncause-in-fiberraise-and-threadraise-ioquatix (by matz during a dev meeting)
+* Discussed and approved here: https://github.com/ruby/dev-meeting-log/blob/master/2025/DevMeeting-2025-07-10.md#bug-21360-inconsistent-support-for-exceptioncause-in-fiberraise-and-threadraise-ioquatix (by matz during a dev meeting)
 * Decision: merge

 We will not discuss this now, but just for reference, here is an example of a more significant (language level change).